Rethinking and Refining the Distinct Metric: Conclusion

 \section{Conclusion}

-In this paper, we proposed an improved variation of the Distinct score, which is a widely-used metric for evaluating response diversity in dialog systems.
-We provided the theory as well as the methodology behind the formulation of our proposed score (\textit{New Distinct}).
-In addition, we conducted experiments on recently proposed dialog generation methods to verify the effectiveness of this metric.
-The obtained results demonstrated that \textit{New Distinct} has a higher correlation with human evaluation in comparison with other metrics.
+In this paper, we present an improved variation of the Distinct metric, which is a widely-used measure for evaluating response diversity in dialog systems.
+We provide the theoretical formulation and empirical evaluation of our proposed metric (\textit{Expectation-Adjusted Distinct}).
+The results demonstrated that \textit{Expectation-Adjusted Distinct} has a higher correlation with human evaluation in comparison with other metrics.
+The proposed metric is not limited to dialogue generation models but also suitable to evaluate text generation tasks where diversity matters.